 Wendy holds a Bachelor’s degree in Art History from the University of Maryland, College Park, where she also pursued Italian Studies.
 She resides in Owings Mills, Maryland with her husband and three children.
 In her free time she enjoys spending time with her family, cooking, writing and Italian travel.

-Dr. Fred Panzer is Director of Client Solutions at the Center for Organizational Excellence.
-Fred has over 13 years of experience designing and implementing organizational development and strategic human capital (HC) solutions for a variety of government and private sector clients.
-He is responsible for the effective execution of client projects and programs and is focused on helping organizations acquire, assess, develop, and retain their top talent.
-He has led numerous HC and HR related initiatives for clients such as the Department of Defense, Department Homeland Security, National Credit Union Administration, and Centers for Disease Control and Prevention.
-In addition to his successful project history, Fred has published research articles in peer-reviewed journals and presented at industry conferences, including the annual meeting of the Society for Industrial/Organizational Psychology.
+Fred is responsible for the effective execution of client projects and programs and is focused on helping federal agencies acquire, assess, develop, and retain their top talent.
+He has led numerous HC and Human Resources (HR) related initiatives for clients such as the Department of Defense, National Parks Service, Department Homeland Security, United States Citizenship and Immigration, National Credit Union Administration, and Centers for Disease Control and Prevention.
+In addition to his successful project history, Fred has published research articles in peer-reviewed journals and presented at industry conferences, including the annual meeting of the Society for Industrial/Organizational Psychology (SIOP).